 Likewise, one criminal could to buy a domain like “aticabank.gr”, to get an SSL encryption certificate for it and to imitate the real website of Attica Bank.
 It would be phishing to have a "secure" padlock, but that would mean having a secure connection to a phishing site.

-Despite the fact that browsers have been using "phrasing suggestions" for years, HTTPS sites are not really "secure".
-Websites that switch protocols and go from HTTP to HTTPS help to some problems, but they do not end the scourge of malware, phishing, spam, and other online scams.
+Although browsers have been using phrasing for years, HTTPS sites are not really "secure".
+Sites that change protocol from HTTP to HTTPS help solve some problems, but they do not end the scourge of malware, phishing, spam, and other scams on the Internet.

 The shift to HTTPS is still great on the Internet.
 According to Google statistics , 80% of web pages uploaded via Chrome to Windows are handled via HTTPS.
 And Chrome users on Windows spend 88% of their browsing time on HTTPS sites.